postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ### Example

-The following aspect converts the following build-time values into a run-time expression: a `List<string>`, a `Guid`, and a `System.Type`.
+The following aspect converts the subsequent build-time values into a run-time expression: a `List<string>`, a `Guid`, and a `System.Type`.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ConvertToRunTime.cs name="Dynamic"]

 ## Dynamic code

 The `meta` API exposes some properties of `dynamic` type and some methods returning `dynamic` values.
 These members are compile-time, but they produce a _C# expression_ that can be used in the run-time code of the template.
-Because these members return a `dynamic` value, they can be used anywhere in your template.
+Because these members return a `dynamic` value, they can be utilized anywhere in your template.
 The code will not be validated when the template is compiled but when the template is applied.

 For instance, `meta.This` returns a `dynamic` object that represents the expression `this`.
 Because `meta.This` is `dynamic`, you can write `meta.This._logger` in your template, which will translate to `this._logger`.
 This will work even if your template does not contain a member named `_logger` because `meta.This` returns a `dynamic`, therefore any field or method referenced on the right hand of the `meta.This` expression will not be validated when the template is compiled (or in the IDE), but when the template is _expanded_, in the context of a specific target declaration.